baraksu/FallingBall/README.md

 I draw a black circle on the white , in order to erase it.

-In the future I would add an option to push a button and the ball jumps between the stairs.
+In the future I would add an option to push a button and the ball will jump between the stairs.

 The project was a positive experience, it was challenging and I beleive I succeeded.
 ןןןן